-Here's what you need to know about the four different transmission types on the modern showroom floor - including how you can most easily break them
+Here's what you need to know about the most common four transmission types on the modern showroom floor - including how you can most easily break them

 Although the presentation on the showroom floor is still pretty much bipolar: it’s still all about ‘manual’ or ‘automatic’ - there are actually four different kinds of transmissions commonly available today.
 And it’s important to know what you’ve got, down there, because there are key differences that make them comparatively easy to damage, unwittingly.